PeanutNore/1985-Delay/README.md

  *
  * For commercial licensing contact sam.brown.rit08@gmail.com

+The maximum delay time available depends on the sample rate used and the bit depth of delay samples.
+Main branch (1985_Delay) provides 1.4 seconds of delay at 10kHz and 8 bits and is tested and working with minor issues.
+Highres branch (1985_Delay_Highres) provides 700ms of delay at 10kHz and 12 bits and is untested.

+Adjust the sample rate as desired to balance available delay time and audio quality.

 To use this software you will need:
 * Arduino IDE version 1.8.19 or greater
 * DxCore library for AVR128DA28 support (https://github.com/SpenceKonde/DxCore)